AnyChart/docs.anychart.com/Gantt_Chart_NEW/Live_Edit.md

 This article demonstrates the [default behavior](#default_behavior) of the chart in the Live Edit mode and explains how to [enable / disable](#enabling_/_disabling) it and access its appearance and other [settings](#settings).

-Below, the available types of editing are listed as well as classes that allow accessing their settings:
+Here are the available types of editing are listed as well as classes that allow accessing their settings:

 * editing data grid text
 * editing data structure (moving rows) – {api:anychart.core.gantt.edit.StructureEdit}anychart.core.gantt.edit.StructureEdit{api}